Discovering High Level Patterns from Simulation Traces

 \section{Conclusion}

-Our results demonstrate that learning an event-based pattern library from simulation traces provides a practical interface between physics environments and language models.
-Across question answering, summarization, and the Phyre benchmark, these annotations improve LM performance on interpreting and reasoning about physical rollouts.
-Finally, by grounding reward program synthesis in the learned pattern library, we enable executable goal specifications from natural language that support both optimization and supervised machine learning.
+Our results demonstrate that learning pattern libraries from simulation traces provides a practical interface between physics environments and language models.
+Across summarization and physics reasoning tasks, these annotations improve LM performance in multiple environments.
+Finally, by grounding reward program synthesis in the learned pattern library, we enable executable goal specifications from natural language that supports optimization of complex actions.